sarkershantonu/java-for-testers/problems/qa/test-case/readme.md

 Conditions (fail/success):
 1. event can't be restarted if it was cancelled.
-2. Start/End date can be updated with past dates.
+2. Start/End date can't be updated with past dates.

 User can select in UI or send in API request :